 I have tried to show, how sacred sex manifested itself in healing rituals, dance, song, prayer , worship of goddesses and gods, and ultimately Mother goddess, and the role of sacred prostitutes, temple dancers and priestesses and how these have shaped the development of the courtesan.
 But not before the ideals/ideas of sacred sexuality changes are changed forever.

-The next chapter will look very briefly at prostitution in early societies, as a transition to monotheism , and monotheism and sacred sexuality, to give their side to the story.
+The next chapter will look very briefly at prostitution in early societies, monotheism and its precursor, and monotheism and sacred sexuality, to give their side to the story.

 Buonaventura Wendy The Serpent of the Nile